 Types of thymus tumors

-There are two main types of thymus tumors.
+There are 2 main types of thymus tumors.
 Both of them are rare.

 These tumors also form from epithelial cells in the thymus, but they grow more quickly.
 They have often spread to other parts of your body by the time they are found.